-Texas High School Mass Shooting: At Least 10 Dead, Including Students; Suspect in Custody
+Texas High School Mass Shooting: 10 Killed, Including Students; Suspect Charged

 Ten people, including students, were killed in a shooting at Santa Fe High School in Texas on Friday, Gov. Greg Abbott announced at a Friday press conference.

 Abbott said 10 people were also injured in the attack.

-It was not immediately clear how many of the injured and wounded were students.
+According to multiple local media reports, nine students and one teacher were killed.

-The suspect in the shooting has been identified as 17-year-old Dimitrios Pagourtzis, CNN, the Houston Chronicle and the New York Times report.
-The suspect is currently in the custody of Santa Fe police.
+The suspect in the shooting has been identified as 17-year-old Dimitrios Pagourtzis, according to a news release from the Galveston County Sheriff.

-At the press conference, Abbott said Pagourtzis allegedly used a shotgun and a .38 revolver, which were owned legally by his father.
+Abbott said the suspect allegedly used a shotgun and a .38 revolver, which were owned legally by his father.
 It is unclear how the suspect obtained the guns.

+Abbott said authorities have found explosive devices found in the school and the surrounding area, including a Molotov cocktail, believed to have been made by the suspect.

+Authorities have urged community members to be on the lookout for suspicious items.

-According to Abbott, the suspect allegedly told authorities he planned to commit suicide but admitted “he didn’t have the courage [to kill himself].”
+According to Abbott, authorities learned from the suspect’s recovered journals, cell phone and computers that he allegedly wanted to commit suicide after the shooting.
+But he allegedly admitted to authorities “he didn’t have the courage [to kill himself],” according to Abbott.

+Abbott said that the suspect was not on the radar of law enforcement before the attack, saying “there simply were not the same types of warning signs” as there have been with other alleged mass shooters.

+But he said the suspect posted a photo to his Facebook page of a T-shirt that said “Born to kill.”

+The suspect is being held on capital murder charges with no bond in the Galveston County Jail.

-According to Abbott, police are investigating two persons of interest in the case.
+According to Abbott, police are also investigating two persons of interest in the case.

-Officials at the hospital tell PEOPLE that John Barnes, a retired Houston police officer, is in critical condition after being injured.
+Officials at the University of Texas Medical Branch hospital in Galveston tell PEOPLE that John Barnes, a Santa Fe Independent School District Officer, is in critical condition after being injured.

 At an earlier press conference, Harris County Sheriff Ed Gonzalez said the shooting began between 7:30 and 8:00 a.m.
 Multiple media outlets report the shooting took place at or around an art classroom.

 Santa Fe High is located in Galveston County about 35 miles outside Houston.

-Officials said there have been explosive devices found in the school and the area surrounding the school and urged community members to be on the lookout for suspicious items.

 Student Angelica Martinez, 14, described to CNN how a seemingly normal day turned tragic.